What programs and services are available for students?

 For additional information about the EOPS and CARE programs, please visit the EOPS/CARE office located on the second floor of the Cravens Student Services Center or call (760) 773-2539.

 College of the Desert provides a variety of financial assistance for eligible students.
-Federal grants, state grants, fee waivers, scholarships (need based and non-need based), and part-time employment opportunities are available to through the Financial Aid Office.
+Federal grants, state grants, fee waivers, scholarships (need based and non-need based), and part-time employment opportunities are available through the Financial Aid Office.
 All students are encouraged to apply.
-For more information please visit the Financial Aid Office webpage.
+For more information, please visit the Financial Aid Office webpage.

 Apply for Financial Aid